 - Once the contract code is written, the script is sent out to the blockchain.
 A distributed network is used to execute the code.
 Typically every computer made available for computation can execute the contract, and the output of the contract should be the same for identical input regardless of the computer where it is executed.

-- Several conditions can be coded, and final users may choose the conditions they needed for their blockchain smart contracts.
+- Several conditions can be coded, and final users may choose the conditions they need for their blockchain smart contracts.

-Execution of contract is run in a peer-to-peer way, which is very close to decentralization.
-Simple users connected to the Internet can be the clients, they have to install the client in the computer, we refer to this principle as mining, the computers used to run the program are called nodes.
+Execution of contracts is run in a peer-to-peer way, which is very close to decentralization.
+Simple users connected to the Internet can be the clients; they have to install the client on the computer.
+We refer to this principle as mining.
+The computers used to run the program are called nodes.

 SMART CONTRACT USE CASES

 - Ensure the authenticity of a copyrighted product.
-This helps ensure that the product a customer is buying is authentic not just a perfect copy.
-It can be achieved since the information stored on the blockchain is immutable making it easier to prove that a given product belongs to a specific line of product for instance.
+This helps ensure that the product a customer is buying is authentic, not just a perfect copy.
+It can be achieved since the information stored on the blockchain is immutable, making it easier to prove that a given product belongs to a specific line of products, for instance.

 - Money or currency transfer without an intermediary.

 - Internet of things: the idea here is to process transactions automatically no matter how many parties are involved from end to end.
-For instance, from a vendor A to a buyer B, the good may need to be transported by a transporter T and delivered to a different transporter.
+For instance, from vendor A to buyer B, the goods may need to be transported by transporter T and delivered to a different transporter.
 Blockchain smart contracts can execute these steps automatically and quickly.
 When a specific action or condition is met, the next step is automatically enabled.
 A financial transaction can happen as much as needed.

-- Insurance: Like many other sectors, the insurance sectors have explored the blockchain application and started to implement the smart contract.
+- Insurance: Like many other sectors, the insurance sector has explored blockchain applications and started to implement smart contracts.
 The insurance sector, as with many others, started to investigate the application of blockchain.
 We’d like to mention a few smart contracts insurance use cases.
-In 2016, B3i is the first insurance consortium based on the blockchain.
-French insurance AXA has launched Fizzy a new flight-delay insurance product.
-Smart contracts in blockchain can help speed up claiming processing, each time there is a claim, the contract is executed automatically to identify the action that should be taken.
-Does the claim satisfy the terms and conditions and what should be done?
+In 2016, B3i was the first insurance consortium based on the blockchain.
+French insurance AXA has launched Fizzy, a new flight-delay insurance product.
+Smart contracts in blockchain can help speed up claiming processing.
+Each time there is a claim, the contract is executed automatically to identify the action that should be taken.
+Does the claim satisfy the terms and conditions, and what should be done?
 Should the contract execute a refund?